increase: Ann Hamilton/Michael Mercil

 North Dakota Museum of Art, Grand Forks, North Dakota

 3 August – 25 September 2003

 The title for the exhibition, increase, names a collaborative work made for the occasion by Ann Hamilton and me.
-This work includes a projected and spinning video loop of the Shaker text, "my love is increasing," as written out by a calligrapher using a nib pen and ink.
-The image, rotating at speeds that varied from 2 rpm to 33 1/2 rpm, was cast across the walls of an otherwise empty mezzanine space.
+This work includes a projected and spinning video loop of a Shaker text, "my love is increasing," as written out by a calligrapher using a nib pen and ink.
+The image, rotating at speeds that varied from 2 rpm to 33 1/2 rpm, was cast across the walls of an otherwise empty mezzanine.